googlearchive/apigee-javascript-sdk/README.md

 App monitoring is enabled by default by initializing the `Apigee.Client` object.

-###Network Call Monitoring
+###Network Call & App Usage Monitoring

-The SDK will also monitor your network calls to track errors and usage.
+The SDK will monitor app usage statistics, as well as network calls to track errors and usage.
 This configuration is pulled from the rules that you configure on the App Monitoring dashboard of the [admin console](https://apigee.com/appservices).

+For more information, see [Monitoring app usage data](http://apigee.com/docs/app-services/content/monitoring-app-usage-data) and [Monitoring network performance](http://apigee.com/docs/app-services/content/monitoring-network-performance) in the Apigee docs.

 ###Simple and Advanced Logging